section-engineering-education/engineering-education/content/articles/building-a-crud-api-dapper-aspnet-core/index.md

 - [Conclusion](#conclusion)

 ### What is Dapper?
-Dapper is an object-relational mapper (ORM) for the .NET platform.
+Dapper is an ORM for the .NET framework.
 While some may argue that it is not, it has earned the title of *King of the C# Micro ORMs*.
-Dapper has some key features which make it an obvious choice for an ORM.
-Some of them are:
-- Speedy and high performance
-- Choice of static/dynamic object binding
-- Easy handling of SQL query
-- Multiple query support
-- Support and easy handling of stored procedures
-- Bulk data insert functionality
+Dapper is lightweight, fast and since you get to write your SQL own queries, it provides a lot of flexibility.
+Dapper makes methods that make it easy to communicate with our database.
+We will be looking at some of these methods shortly.
 #### Some Helpful Dapper Methods

 ###### Execute
 The `Execute` method executes a command and returns the number of affected rows.
 It is usually used to perform INSERT, UPDATE, and DELETE operations.

 ##### Query
 This method executes a query and maps the result.
-It is usually used to fetch objects from the database.
+It is usually used to fetch multiple objects from the database.

 ##### QueryFirst
 This method executes a query and maps the first result that matches the parameters in the query.
+This is used when we need just one item that matches the provided specifications.

 ##### QueryFirstOrDefault
-This functions like QueryFirst but returns a default value if the sequence contains no elements.
+This functions like `QueryFirst` but returns a default value if the sequence contains no elements.

 ##### QuerySingle
 It executes a query and maps the result provided that there is only one item in the sequence.
 It throws an exception if there is not exactly one element in the sequence which happens either when no element or more than one element is returned.